Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

 # Record to Stream

-To record a Live PCM file, when calling the verb `startRecorder()`, you specify the parameter `toStream:`, `toStreamFloat32` or `toStreamInt16` with you Stream sink, instead of the parameter `toFile:`.
+To record to live PCM data, when calling the verb `startRecorder()`, you specify the parameter `toStream:`, `toStreamFloat32` or `toStreamInt16` with your Stream sink, instead of the parameter `toFile:`.
 This parameter is a Dart StreamSink that you can listen to, for processing the audio data.

 - The parameter `toStream:` is used when you want to record interleaved data to a `<Uint8List>` Stream Sink
 - The parameter `toStreamFloat32:` is used when you want to record non interleaved data to a `<List<Float32List>>` Stream Sink
 - The parameter `toStreamInt16:` is used when you want to record non interleaved data to a `<List<Int16List>>` Stream Sink

+{% include note.html content="`toStreamFloat32:` and `toStreamInt16:` are only supported on iOS.
+It will be supported later on Web and Android." %}

 ## Interleaved

 Interleaved data are given as `<Uint8List>`.
-This are the Raw Data where each sample are coded with 2 unsigned integers for each sample.
-This is convenient when you want to handle globally the data like a buffer.
+This are the Raw Data where each sample are coded with 2 or 4 unsigned bytes for each sample.
+This is convenient when you want to handle globally the data as a raw buffer.
 For example when you want send the raw data to a remote server.
-You can also specify `toStream:` when you have just one channel.

 ## Non interleaved

 Non interleaved data are coded as `<List<Float32List>>` or `<List<Int16List>>` depending of the codec selected.
 The number of the element of the List is equal to the number of channels (1 for monophony, 2 for stereophony).
 This is convenient when you want to access the real audio data as Float32 or Int16.

-You can specify `toStreamFloat32` or `toStreamInt16:` even when you have just one channel.
-In this case the length of the list is always 1
+{% include tip.html content="You can specify `toStreamFloat32` or `toStreamInt16:` even when you have just one channel.
+In this case the length of the list is 1." %}

 ## startRecorder()